Louisa Hubbard: Education

 Hubbard first became interested in the idea of training teachers after the editor of John Bull, who had been impressed by her writings about the deaconess movement, asked her to contribute a letter on the subject.
 She responded by writing several letters advocating the creation of schools to train women as teachers.
 These were later re-published as a pamphlet.
-The Elementary Education Act 1870 created a great demand for school teachers.
+The Elementary Education Act 1870 (33 & 34 Vict. c.
+75) created a great demand for school teachers.
 Hubbard sought to train women to fill these roles, and worked to establish Otter College in Chichester in 1873 to train women as elementary school teachers.
 The idea of opening this school was first suggested to her by Sir James Kay-Shuttleworth.
 Hubbard promoted the idea in several venues and attempted to win public support for the venue.
 Otter College had been established in 1849 as a school for male teachers, but the school had ceased operations several years previous.
 Hubbard felt that many girls were unaccustomed to the academic discipline that was required to become a teacher.
 She continued writing about the importance of educating women and published two works in 1878 and 1880 to convince parents to educate their daughters.
 She also tried to establish a school for girls age 15 to 18, but was unable to do so due to a lack of funding.

 At this time, working as a schoolteacher was viewed as a position not suited for many women.
 Women who were middle-class or above were limited to roles as governesses by social convention.
 This created a dramatic shortage of qualified elementary teachers.
 She was initially worried about the difficulties that middle-class women would face working in schools with members of lower social classes, but ultimately decided that such sacrifices would be justified because education was a noble cause.
 Otter College assured middle-class parents that their daughters would be educated around women of similar backgrounds.